GenericMappingTools/pygmt/doc/ecosystem.md

 (bounds).

-Currently, PyGMT relies on [rioxarray][] to to saving multi-band rasters to temporary files in GeoTIFF format, to support processing and plotting 3-D :class:`xarray.DataArray` images.
+Currently, PyGMT relies on [rioxarray][] to to saving multi-band rasters to temporary files in GeoTIFF format, to support processing and plotting 3-D {class}`xarray.DataArray` images.

 ```{note}